-- ► Assume we are in a high-dim Euclidean feature space.
-We have learned a complex function (e.g, SVM with Gaussian kernel; neural network). - ▶ We obviously cannot globally replace the complicated function by a simple function that is based on very few "explainable" features and use this interpretable model instead (WHY?) - ightharpoonup But we might be able to locally approximate the complicated function by a simple linear function, to understand the decision at a particular point x. - ► The hope is that the explanation that is provided by such a local approximation might be something meaningful.
+- Assume we are in a high-dim Euclidean feature space.
+We have learned a complex function (e.g, random forest; deep network). - We obviously cannot globally replace the complicated function by a simple function that is based on very few "explainable" features and use this interpretable model instead (WHY?) - But we might be able to locally approximate the complicated function by a simple linear function, to understand the decision at a particular point x. - The hope is that the explanation that is provided by such a local approximation might be something meaningful.